Bodybuilding is an exercise in self-restraint, work-ethic, and pushing your body to its limits. And a fat burner could give you that extra push.

 From there, the liver either converts them to glucose or ketone bodies for energy.
 While losing stubborn fat is its own struggle, a bodybuilder’s biggest concern during a cut tends to be muscle protein preservation.

-Therefore, bodybuilders should look for fat burners that mobilize whatever body fat they have left, increases metabolism so it burns off, yet also protects muscle.
+Therefore, bodybuilders should look for the best fat burner and muscle builder supplement that mobilizes whatever body fat they have left, increases metabolism so it burns off, yet also protects muscle.

 Best Fat Burning Ingredients for Bodybuilding